 La Boca is a working class neighborhood that has several attractions next to the Riachuelo.
 Asadores and street artists mark the entire Caminito, a narrow alley flanked by brightly colored zinc houses that evoke its origin as an immigrant neighborhood.

 Duration: 10 minutes

-Stop At: Estadio Alberto J. Armando (La Bombonera), Buenos Aires, Capital Federal District
+Stop At: Estadio Alberto J. Armando (La Bombonera), Brandsen 805 La Boca, Buenos Aires 1161AAQ Argentina

 The Alberto J. Armando Stadium, better known as La Bombonera, is a football stadium owned by Club Atlético Boca Juniors.
 It is located in the neighborhood of La Boca in the city of La Boca

 Duration: 15 minutes

 Stop At: Calle Museo Caminito, Av.
 Don Pedro de Mendoza y Magallanes (La Vuelta de Rocha promenade), Buenos Aires Argentina